services

 (pdf 352KB)

-(FSO) clearly states that there are ways that competent persons might be identified.
+The Fire Safety Order (FSO) clearly states that there are ways that competent persons might be identified.

 The assessor must have both